StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 When rendering to a rendertarget, this tells if and what of the rendertarget gets cleared before rendering.
 For example, if you are assembling a sheet of images, you may want to clear everything on the first image draw, but not clear on subsequent draws.

 - `RenderClear.All` — Clear both color and depth data.
+A zero value also means this - it's the default, so zero-initialized settings clear everything.
 - `RenderClear.Color` — Clear the rendertarget's color data.
 - `RenderClear.Depth` — Clear the rendertarget's depth data, if present.
-- `RenderClear.None` — Don't clear anything, leave it as it is.
+- `RenderClear.Keep` — Don't clear anything, draw on top of what's already there.
+- `RenderClear.None` — Deprecated, use render_clear_keep.

 ## static class Renderer